Economy of Chile: Wine

-Chile's unique geography and climate make it ideal for winegrowing and the country has made the top ten list of wine producers many times in the last few decades.
+Chile's unique geography and climate make it ideal for winegrowing.
+Due to this, the country has made the top ten list of wine producers many times in the last few decades.

 The popularity of Chilean wine has been attributed not just to the quantity produced but also to increasing levels of quality.
 The combination of quantity and quality allows Chile to export excellent wines at reasonable prices to the international market.

 Mining

 Chile produces more than a third of the world's copper.

 The mining sector in Chile is one of the pillars of Chilean economy.
 The Chilean government strongly supports foreign investment in the sector and has modified its mining industry laws and regulations to create a favorable investing environment for foreigners.
 Thanks to a large amount of copper resources, complaisant legislation and an unregulated investment environment, Chile has become one of the main copper producers, with almost 30% of the global annual copper output.
 As of 2024 about 5/8 of the value of Chilean copper exports is from unrefined copper concentrate, while cathode copper –much of it refined in Chile's copper smelters– stands for the remaining 3/8.

 In addition to copper, Chile was, in 2019, the world's largest producer of iodine and rhenium, the second largest producer of lithium and molybdenum, the sixth largest producer of silver, the seventh largest producer of salt, the eighth largest producer of potash, the thirteenth producer of sulfur and the thirteenth producer of iron ore in the world.
 The country also has considerable gold production: between 2006 and 2017, the country produced annual amounts ranging from 35.9 tonnes in 2017 to 51.3 tonnes in 2013.